rserota/wad/README.md

 <h3>Microphone Input</h3>

 You can also use microphone input as the source for a Wad.
 You can apply reverb or filters to the microphone input, but you cannot apply an envelope or filter envelope, since microphone Wads aren't triggered by the <code>play()</code> or <code>stop()</code> methods.
 You may experience problems with microphone feedback if you aren't using headphones.
+It is not necessary to call <code>play()</code> on a microphone Wad.
+If a Wad uses the microphone as the source, it will constantly stream the mic input through all applied effects (filters, reverb, etc) and out through your speakers or headphones.
+Because microphone Wads do not use the <code>play()</code> method, you cannot set an ADSR envelope or filter envelope on a microphone Wad.

 <pre><code>var voice = new Wad({
   source : 'mic',